daRk-ang3L07/My-Store/README.md

 ---

 ## Introduction
-The Fake Store Project is a fictional online store built using React and LocalStorage.
+The My Store Project is a fictional online store built using React and LocalStorage.
 This project aims to create a responsive user interface with authentication and authorization features, a shopping cart functionality, and data storage using Local Storage.

 ## Project Objectives
 The objectives of this project are as follows: